Mohammedkh97/C-CPP-Libraries-Projects/CPP/OOP Concepts/University Management System Project/README.md

-Here is an example of how you can structure the **README.md** file to mention the features used in your project:

----

 # University Management System

 This project implements a **University Management System** designed to manage the administration of university entities such as **Students**, **Instructors**, **Employees**, **Courses**, **Departments**, **Faculties**, and **University** itself.